tomrod10/tomrod10/README.md

 ## Hey, how's it going?
 I'm Tomas! 👋

-### I'm a Software Engineer who is passionate about Typography and Design!
+### I'm a Software Engineer I like to learn and build things 😎
 - Always seeking growth and opportunities to contribute!
 - Currently learning:
   - Python